gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 # Configure for build

-To configure webpack for a build environment, execute the following steps.
+To configure [webpack](https://webpack.js.org/) for a production environment, execute the following steps.

 ## 1. Install the packages